 Report it to the Bulloch County Animal Shelter (912-764-4529), 81 Millcreek Road, Statesboro.

 The county shelter is the first place most people will report a found or lost pet.
 It is helpful to go to the shelter and bring a photo of the pet for staff to reference.

 Consider the pet's microchip.
 If your lost pet has one, alert the microchip company.
-If you've found a pet, the county shelter, local veterinarian offices, and the Humane Society's Retails Thrift Shop all have microchip scanners and will check the pet for a chip with no cost to you.
+If you've found a pet, the county shelter, local veterinarian offices, and the Humane Society's Retails Thrift Shop all have microchip scanners and will check the pet for a microchip for free.

 Put up fliers in the area where the pet was lost or found, but use very general information in the description.